Should we care what Archbishop Lefebvre had to say? (with Index of Articles)

 The ‘historical’ Lefebvre

-There are some who claim that “the real Lefebvre” rejected Vatican II and the so-called “Conciliar Church,” and doubted its sacramental rites.
-They argue that the period at the end of his life represents Lefebvre’s “mature thought,” informed as it was by decades of engagement with the modernist Vatican, as well as the final insights that led to the 1988 episcopal consecrations, and were confirmed by events afterwards.
+There are some who claim that “the real Lefebvre” rejected Vatican II, the Novus Ordo, and the so-called “Conciliar Church,” and doubted its sacramental rites.
+They argue that the period at the end of his life represents Lefebvre’s “mature thought” – informed as it was by decades of engagement with the modernist Vatican, as well as the final insights that led to the 1988 episcopal consecrations, and were confirmed by events afterwards.

 Some also add, based on this “mature thought,” that by now Lefebvre would have concluded that the post-conciliar claimants to the papacy have been illegitimate, and that the Holy See is vacant.

-While we believe that this account is generally accurate – even though his attitude towards the conclusion was ambivalent, even at the end – this is irrelevant to our publication of forgotten or entirely untranslated texts.
+While we believe that this account is generally accurate – even though his attitude towards the Pope Question remained ambivalent, even at the end – this is irrelevant to our publication of forgotten or entirely untranslated texts.

 Rather, it is a response to the growing hegemony of online influencers those who have created an ahistorical Lefebvre in their own image, which they then use to justify theological opinions and praxis that the Catholic faithful rejected for decades.